-Affinity diagram is all about organizing overwhelmingly complex and large information that is related in one way or another.
+Affinity diagrams are all about organizing overwhelmingly complex and large information that is related in one way or another.

-The process is though incomplete without building consensus among the team.
+The process is incomplete without building consensus among the team.

 The main idea is to group each data under separate headers and related contexts.
 However, your decision-making with the Affinity diagram may also include some changes to the layout.